 When preparing for your future build, one key factor takes precedence - location.
 The Adam’s Castle Estate development near Sheraton Mall is certainly one to be considered if central accessibility is high on your priority list.

 There is an abundance of choice for businesses looking to rent commercial space these days in Barbados.
-Although there is a lot of choice, when it comes down to it, clients seem to struggle with finding the perfect office without compromising too much on their ideal requirements.
+Although there is a lot of choices, when it comes down to it, clients seem to struggle with finding the perfect office without compromising too much on their ideal requirements.

 In Episode 3 of ‘A Real Estate Minute’ our Real Estate Agent Andrea Chase answers her most frequently asked question “I’m ready to purchase a property.
 What’s my next step?”
 Join Andrea, a veteran in the Barbados real estate market with over a decade experience in commercial, residential and multi-million dollar development sales!
 Watch the video to learn more.
 Look out for more of these videos coming soon!